yssolk9102/kwk-virtual-curriculum-4/instructional-resources/index.md

 ## Training Resources

-If you'd like direct links to resources for each day of training:
+If you'd like direct links to resources for each day of training, click the appropriate box:

 <article class="solo-day-card">
   <h3 class="solo-day-label solo-day-click">Friday</h3>